Is there anything more embarrassing than measuring your windows wrong when you work for Blinds.com?

 You wouldn’t believe how often people get the wrong size blinds simply because they mixed up the width and height.

-An easy way to avoid this mistake is to use the Blinds.com Measuring Worksheet and double check your measurements.
+An easy way to avoid this mistake is to use the Blinds.com Measuring Guide and double check your measurements.
 (See #11)

 Before you place your order, it’s always a good idea to double check your measurements.
 As they say in the building trades, “Measure twice, cut once.”
 Make sure that you read the tape measure correctly, measured in 3 places, selected the right measurement of the 3, didn’t mix up width and height, and that you transferred your measurements to your Blinds.com order correctly.